 Clean your dryer.
 You know, the lint trap?
 Clean it.
 Then grab that ball of fuzzy wonder and store it in a bag.
 Why is it a wonder?
 Well, it turns out LINT is the perfect tinder.
 Don’t believe me?
 Why do you think they tell you to clean out the dryer tube periodically?
 You do that right….RIGHT??
 It’s because it’s flammable.
 Yep, so keep your house fire free, while packing away enough for camping.
 Keep adding until you have a shopping bags worth.
 Come spring, you’ll have enough lint to keep marshmallow nights fueled until the winter season comes round again.

 HERE’s ANOther tip:

-You can make a hammock from a ripped tent or ripstock fabric – it’s the stuff parachutes are made from.
+You can make a hammock from a ripped tent or ripstock fabric – it’s the stuff parachutes are made from, this is only if you for your rectangular sleeping bag.
 Here’s a 2-part tutorial on how to do it:

 YOU COULD WIN A TRIP FOR 5 TO THE JELLYSTONE PARK OF YOUR CHOICE!!: http://CampJellystone.com/2018Sweepstakes

 Jellystone website: https://www.campjellystone.com/